-Swinford indoor country market takes place on the first Saturday of every month from 9.30am to 2pm in the stunning Swinford Cultural Centre.
+Swinford Indoor Country Market takes place on the first Saturday of every month from 9.30am to 2pm in the beautifully restored Swinford Cultural Centre.
 Each monthly market offers you a wide variety of produce including home baking, breads, local honey, jams, preserves, chutneys, fresh fruit & veg, fresh flower and silk flower arrangements, crafts, sewing, quilting, crochet, knitting, herbs, plants, flowers, bulbs, exotic & unusual plants, home spun wool, soaps, jewellery of all types, greeting cards cheeses and olives and much, much more.

 Live entertainment provided by local musicians serves to further enhance the atmosphere on market day.
 The Railway Café serves teas, coffees and a selection of other mouth – watering fayre also.

-Quench your thirst in one of Swinford’s many cosy bars.
+8. Quench your thirst in one of Swinford’s many cosy bars

 Swinford has a fine selection of bars and lounges that will help you quench your thirst, with most hosting live music at the weekends as well as all the major live sporting events.
-Lovers of traditional Irish music and dance, should take a visit to the renowned weekly ceili every Monday night in Julian’s of Midfield, or visit Campell’s or Mellett’s in the heart of the town.
+Lovers of traditional Irish music and dance, should take a visit to the renowned weekly ceili every Monday night in Julian’s of Midfield, or visit Horkan’s.
+Campell’s, Quinn’s, The White House or Mellett’s in the heart of the town.